Muosvr/menu-translation/README.md

-Recognize words uploaded images and translate into multiple languages with pictures.
+Recognize words from uploaded images and translate into multiple languages with pictures.